Skip to main content

 Day 6 - 22nd of June 2023

-It was 9:15am on a beautiful Thursday morning, and I was sat outside the Atrium Building of the University of Suffolk, waiting to start the third week of Bootcamp - and once again, things immediately started getting very interesting as I was led inside by the University's Enterprise Manager, Amy Volkert.
+It was 9:15am on a beautiful Thursday morning, and I was sat outside the Atrium Building of the University of Suffolk, waiting to start the third week of Bootcamp.

-In typical "Volkert" fashion (quotes intended), I was getting a big boost of drive and motivation for the days ahead - she was once again blown away by my post on days 4 and 5 of the bootcamp and started wondering if I could start writing for other people for a living.
+As I was being led inside the building, I was getting a big boost of drive and motivation for the days ahead - I was told that my post on days 4 and 5 of the bootcamp was really engaging, and I started wondering if I could start writing for other people for a living.
 Maybe the fantasy map blog will go on to become something else in the future?
 We'll see how things get on.

 The morning session was about going through the different phases of primary market research and how we would go on to create a product that has demand among customers.
 First order of the day was to come up with a wallet design that would empathise with at least one other participant in the room.